-An app must be user-friendly, with a good interface and UI, providing a streamlined experience that sustains user engagement.
-In this blog, we will share some common mistakes in app design that you can avoid while designing an Android or iOS app.
+An app’s success depends on being user-friendly, featuring an intuitive interface and UI that delivers a seamless experience to sustain user engagement.
+In this blog, we’ll explore common mistakes in app design that can be avoided when creating Android or iOS apps.
 So, let’s get started.

 Top App Design Mistakes to Avoid